JaimeJayY/jays-codename-engine-thing/README.md

 my codename engine folder that i do my charts n stuff in **PLEASE DO NOT SHARE THIS AROUND UNLESS YOUR MY FRIEND OR SOMETHING**

-# NEW BUILD AS OF SEP 25, 2025
+# 10-4-25 UPDATE, SHUCKS PENUT MIX IS FINISHED

 _Things the build currently has/songs that are charted/finished_

 **FINISHED SONGS**

-- NONE ATM LMAO
+- SHUCKS PENUT MIX

 **WIP SONGS**

-- SHUCKS // PENUT MIX
+- none atm